sassoftware/sasoptpy/doc/guide/components.rst

 Creating constraints
 ~~~~~~~~~~~~~~~~~~~~

-Similar to :class:`Variable` objects, :class:`Constraint` objects can be
-created inside or outside optimization models.
+Similar to :class:`Variable` objects, you can create :class:`Constraint` objects inside or outside optimization models.

 **Creating a constraint outside a model**